Instructions for adapting your code to an analysis pipeline

 User inputs: To provide inputs at runtime, simply leave them unconnected in the pipeline editor.
 They will be added to the sample input file when running the pipeline.

-If an input is common to many step, a special user input node can be added to avoid duplication.
+If an input is common to many steps, a special user input node can be added to avoid duplication.
 First, link your nodes to a constant.

 Then, use the down arrow to pop the node’s menu.
 Choose “Convert to user input”.